Facing Unfair Suspension as a Cashier: How Can I Legally Challenge It?

 umakanthan53

-A Public Sector Bank, being an authority under article 12 of the Constitution of India, is amenable to the Writ Jurisdiction and therefore you can move the High Court of the State.
-But the problem is that consequent on the loss of public money by theft only, both the double-lock officers of the Bank responsible for the ATMs were placed under suspension pending enquiry by the Bank or investigation by the Police as per the procedure.
-Therefore, it would be doubtful whether the Court would be inclined to stay the orders of suspension at this early stage if it is passed by the competent authority.
-Well, chances are there for the Court to give directions to complete the enquiry within a specified time-limit.
-Better seek the advice of a Senior Advocate of the High Court.
+A Public Sector Bank, being an authority under Article 12 of the Constitution of India, is amenable to the Writ Jurisdiction.
+Therefore, you can move the High Court of the State.
+However, the problem is that due to the loss of public money through theft, both double-lock officers of the Bank responsible for the ATMs were placed under suspension pending inquiry by the Bank or investigation by the Police following the procedure.
+It would be doubtful whether the Court would be inclined to stay the orders of suspension at this early stage if they are passed by the competent authority.
+However, there are chances for the Court to issue directions to complete the inquiry within a specified time limit.
+It is advisable to seek the advice of a Senior Advocate of the High Court.

 nathrao